springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### When to use this form element

-Use inline fields when you need to ask users for information that is part of a continuous set, such as the date or credit card number.
+Use inline fields when you need to ask users for information that is part of a continuous set, such as a date or credit card number.

 ### When not to use this form element